United Way Promotes Healthy Youth Behaviors

 Alternative Paths School-Based One-on-One Counseling--Provides one-on-one counseling for Buckeye and Cloverleaf school systems.

-Solutions Behavioral Health Resilience Program--Provides counseling in one-on-one and group settings in the Medina and Wadsworth school districts designed to help participants develop and strengthen positive coping skills, healthy relationships, and community support systems.
+Bellefaire, JCB Resilience Program--Provides counseling in one-on-one and group settings, in the Medina and Wadsworth school districts and Medina County Juvenile Detention Center, designed to help participants develop and strengthen positive coping skills, healthy relationships, and community support systems.